trespaul/tidal-doc/src/content/docs/getting-started/launching.md

 2. Create a new file and save it with a file name that ends in `.tidal`, (e.g. `test.tidal`).
 3. Open the Packages menu and select `TidalCycles -> Boot TidalCycles`.
 A small window will open at the bottom of the Pulsar window containing the `t>` prompt (and hopefully no error messages).

 Let's try it!
-Type the following pattern in the text editor and press `Shift+Enter` to evaluate it (`Ctrl+Enter` will evaluate multiple lines):
+Type the following line in the text editor and press `Shift+Enter` to evaluate it (`Ctrl+Enter` will evaluate multiple lines):

 ```haskell
 d1 $ sound "bd sn"